fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 Use the following attributes to customize the hover effect for slacks:

-* Set the value of the `slackHoverFillColor` attribute in hex code to specify the slack bar fill color, when you hover the mouse pointer over it.
+* Set the value of the `slackHoverFillColor` attribute in hex code to specify the slack bar fill color when you hover the mouse pointer over it.

-* Set the value of the `slackHoverFillAlpha` attribute between `0` (transparent) and `100` (opaque), to specify the transparency of the slack bar fill color, when you hover the mouse pointer over it.
+* Set the value of the `slackHoverFillAlpha` attribute between `0` (transparent) and `100` (opaque), to specify the transparency of the slack bar fill color when you hover the mouse pointer over it.

 Refer to the code below: